dreamerslab/jquery.preload/README.md

 # jQuery Preload Plugin

-A jQuery plugin that preload images.
+A jQuery plugin that preloads images.

 ## Description